JacobBaartse/ExampleMultiLanguageSongEditor/README.md

 or install it on a web hosting site that supports python 3.10 or higher and Flask.

-one of the possible free hosting sites is https://www.pythonanywhere.com/
+one of the possible free hosting sites is https://www.pythonanywhere.com/ (has to be re-activated every 3 months)

-## testing on a windows 11 pc
+## testing on a Windows 11 pc
 Install python and pycharm
 - https://www.youtube.com/watch?v=QhukcScB9W0
 Running the song editor from pycharm